Profisee/kubernetes/Azure-ARM/README.md

 	Click on pod - profisee-(x)
 	Click on the "Pod Shell" left icon in top blue nav bar.
 This will "connect" you to the container Now in the terminal window (bottom), you are "connected" to the pod (container)
+#### Restart Profisee service and IIS in pod (container)

+	#Connect to pod if not already connected
+	iisreset
+	Restart-Service PRofisee